-Muscle biopsy is helpful in differentiating polymyositis and dermatomyositis (PM/DM) based on their distinct histopathological features.
+Muscle biopsy helps differentiate polymyositis and dermatomyositis (PM/DM) based on their distinct histopathological features.
 In patients with DM, a skin biopsy will show mild atrophy of the epidermis with vascular changes in the basal layer and perivascular inflammatory infiltrates in the dermis.

-Chest X-ray should be done in all patients with PM or DM to detect lung involvement such as interstitial lung disease.
-Pulmonary function test and CT chest can be done based on the patient's symptoms and in cases of abnormal chest X-ray.
+Chest x-ray should be done in all patients with PM or DM to detect lung involvement such as interstitial lung disease.
+Pulmonary function test and CT chest can be done based on the patient's symptoms and in cases of abnormal chest x-ray.
 An increased prevalence of malignancy is described in patients with inflammatory myositis, particularly dermatomyositis.
 Hence, age-appropriate screening with colonoscopy, low dose CT chest, Pap smear, and mammogram in addition to the routine blood count, chemistries, and urinalysis must be done in these patients.
-Patients with dermatomyositis who have positive anti-NXP2 or anti-TIF 1 antibody are at increased risk of cancer within 3 years of their diagnosis; therefore, PET/CT scans should also be considered.
+Patients with dermatomyositis who have positive anti-NXP2 or anti-TIF one antibody are at increased risk of cancer within three years of their diagnosis; therefore, PET/CT scans should also be considered.

-Steroid-sparing therapy like methotrexate and azathioprine (in patients with normal thiopurine methyltransferase (TPMT) activity) can be used in patients who develop adverse effects to steroids or those having trouble with tapering the steroids.
+Steroid-sparing therapy like methotrexate and azathioprine can be used in patients who develop adverse effects to steroids or those having trouble with tapering the steroids in patients with normal thiopurine methyltransferase (TPMT) activity.
 They are also used in patients with inadequate response to steroids.
 Methotrexate is effective in treating the muscle and joint symptoms but should be used with caution in patients with lung involvement because of its potential lung toxicity.
 Calcineurin inhibitors (cyclosporine and tacrolimus) are effective in treating skin manifestations and, along with mycophenolate mofetil, are recommended for the treatment of interstitial lung disease.
 Cyclophosphamide can be used in severe and rapidly progressive interstitial lung disease.
 Treatment with cyclophosphamide carries the risk of infertility.
 Intravenous immunoglobulins (IVIG) also has been shown to be beneficial in the treatment of dermatomyositis.